The 10 best things to buy at Trader Joe’s for metabolic health

 1. Trader Joe’s Jicama Wraps

 When you’re craving a lower-carb taco or burrito, skip the flour tortillas.
 Ultra-processed foods have been shown to be easier to overconsume and often contain less fiber than whole-food alternatives.
 These jicama wraps contain a single ingredient: jicama.
-Sometimes called Mexican yam, this crunchy root vegetable has a mild flavor that won’t distract from tasty fillings.
+Sometimes called Mexican yam, this crunchy root vegetable has a mild flavor and is a great blank canvas that won’t distract from tasty fillings.
 The wraps are low-carb (two have just 1 gram of net carbs, the number of total carbs minus fiber) and a source of potassium, a key electrolyte that helps muscles contract, move nutrients into cells and keep the heart and nerves functioning properly.

-_Per serving (2 wraps): 15 calories, 0 g fat (0 g sat), 3 g carbs, 2 g fiber, 1< g sugars, 0 g protein, 0 mg sodium
+Per serving (2 wraps): 15 calories, 0 g fat (0 g sat), 3 g carbs, 2 g fiber, 1< g sugars, 0 g protein, 0 mg sodium Price: $4.49 for 12 wraps

 2. Trader Joe’s Organic Tahini